senecajs/senecajs.org/src/pages/get-started/index.md

 Running this code ([math-service.js][]) starts a microservice process that listens on port 10101 for HTTP requests.
 This is _not_ a web server.
 In this case, HTTP is being used as the transport mechanism for messages.

 You can try it out by sending a request to the microservice.
-Open the URL: `http://localhost:10101/act?role=math&cmd=sum&left=1&right=2` in a web browser, or use curl on the command line:
+Open the URL: `http://localhost:10101/act?role=math&cmd=sum&left=1&right=2` in a web browser or use curl on the command line:

 ``` js
 $ curl -d '{"role":"math","cmd":"sum","left":1,"right":2}' http://localhost:10101/act
 ```

-And what you get back is:
+What you get back is:

 ``` js
 {"answer":3}